-The Maquiladora Program was established in 1964 to enhance employment and the economy along the border of Mexico and the U.S. The program is also meant to continue to attract foreign markets in conjunction with the National Border Industrialization Program - a program that encouraged foreign investment that helped stimulate Mexico's domestic market.
+The maquiladora program was established in 1964 to enhance employment and the economy along the border of Mexico and the United States.
+The program was meant to attract foreign markets in conjunction with the National Border Industrialization Program, a program that encouraged foreign direct investment in Mexico to stimulate the country’s domestic market.

 Sign up and stay informed with tips, updates, and best practices for manufacturing in Mexico.